Indrakens/garden-design-shop/README.md

  # Features
  * The website have three main pages- Home, About and Email Us page.
+ ## Navigation Bar
+ Featured on all three pages.
+ * GDS logo, Home: links to the home page.
+ * About: links to about page.
+ * Email Us: links to the email form page.

  ## Home Page
+ * Includes a circle image and main text inside the hero image.
- * The home page shows an introduction about the Garden Design Studio and services.
+ * Includes an introduction about the Garden Design Studio and services.

 ## About Page
-* About page shows  steps for designing the project.
+* Includes consultation description text and steps taken for designing the project.

 ## Email Us Page
-* Email Us page shows the email form where clients can email for consultation.
+* Includes email form where users will be able to email for consultation.

+## Footer
+* Includes the social media sites for Garden Design Studio.

+# Testing
+* The page works in different browsers: Chrome, Firefox, Safari and is responsive.